IliEle/IliEle.github.io/_blogposts/agile-guide.md

 > - Collect your requirements in the form of user stories.
 > - Link your user stories to the personas you created.
-> - Refine your user stories: Break-down Epic user stories into smaller slices of functionality
+> - Refine your user stories: Break-down Epic user stories into smaller slices of functionality.

 ## Kanban boards
 'Kanban' is a japanese term for billboard and also describes a popular Agile framework that visualises all work items (everything that needs to be completed) on a single board, called a Kanban board.
 Kanban boards allow all team members to see the state of every piece of work at any time.